shatabdi-pal/personal-website/README.md

 - **Setup**

 - **Status**

+- **Area of improvement**

 - **References**

 ----------

 ### General Information ###
-This is a project for about my personal website.
+This is a project for my personal website.
 This is a multi-page website.

 ----------